Your Complete Guide

 For families, it means safe neighbourhoods, strong schools, and room to breathe.
 For professionals, it’s a 90-minute drive to Toronto with a quality of life the city can’t match.
 For retirees, it’s four seasons of recreation without cottage country traffic.

 It’s not a sleepy small town.
 It’s a growing city with independent businesses, community events, and a real identity.
-People who move here tend to stay — and the ones who leave usually come back.
+People who move here tend to stay.

 Neighbourhoods